fjmucho/APICSiEtabsSAP2000/README.md

 # Breve Introducción a la API de CSI y Autodesk

-## AutocatAPI
-Easy to use functions written in Cshar/Python/VisualBasic/Matlab for the Autodesk Autocat API

-## RevitAPI
-Easy to use functions written in Cshar/Python/VisualBasic/Matlab for the Autodesk Revit API

 ## Sap2000API
 Easy to use functions written in Cshar/Python/VisualBasic/Matlab for the CSI Sap2000 API